Zygo/bees/docs/missing.md

 configuration options.
 There's also an incomplete option parser (patches welcome!).

-* There's no way to *stop* the bees daemon.
-Use SIGKILL, SIGTERM, or Ctrl-C for now.
-Some of the destructors are unreachable and have never been tested.  bees checkpoints its progress every 15 minutes (also not configurable, patches welcome) and will repeat some work when restarted.

 * The bees process doesn't fork and writes its log to stdout/stderr.
 A shell wrapper is required to make it behave more like a daemon.